demisto/content-docs/docs/playbook-conventions.md

 ### Tasks
 -   In task names - first letter is capitalized.
-The rest of the name is according to grammar rules, so capitalize the first letter of every part of an integration's name for example.
+The rest of the name is according to grammar rules, so capitalize the first letter of every part of an integration's name, for example.
 -   Verbs: use "Save" rather than "Saves" or "Saving", in the task names